Data-Medics/umads_697_data_medics/README_topic_modeling.md

 #### Hyperparameter Tuning
 The final step before deploying the LDA model was to estimate the optimal number of topics for each disaster type LDA model.
 We developed a script that performs a grid search exersice, varying the number of topics from 2-6 across each disaster type LDA model.
-We then computed the log-liklihood and coherance scores for each configuration.
+We then computed the log-liklihood and coherence scores for each configuration.
 When calculating coherence, we used the 'u_mass' measurement as opposed to the 'c_v' measurement.
 The 'c_v' measurement is known to produce the most reliable results, but opted to use the 'u_mass' measurement to speed up the computation.
 The full grid search took approximately XXX hrs to run.
 See figure XXX below for the results.